 Another top honour for Matie choir

-The Stellenbosch University Choir has once again taken first place on the prestigious Interkultur World Rankings.
+The SU Choir has once again taken first place on the prestigious Interkultur World Rankings.
 The SU Choir has been in first place on this ranking for amateur choirs since 2012.
-Besides being at the top of the list of the world's 1 000 leading choirs, they also appear in the number-one spot in the following categories: Mixed Choirs; Sacred Music & Music of the Religions (where they share the top spot with the Kamerniy Dvichiy Khor from Lysenko in the Ukraine); and Pop, Jazz, Gospel, Spiritual & Barbership Choirs.
+Besides being at the top of the list of the world's 1 000 leading choirs, it also appears in the number-one spot in the following categories: Mixed Choirs; Sacred Music & Music of the Religions (where it shares the top spot with the Kamerniy Dvichiy Khor from Lysenko in the Ukraine); and Pop, Jazz, Gospel, Spiritual & Barbership Choirs.

 Rector and team complete successful Cape Town Cycle Tour

 "It was fantastic!
 We had great support from Maties along the way.
 We started the race in perfect conditions, although it got a bit more difficult towards the end.
 But it was all worth it for a deserving cause."
-These were the words of Prof Wim de Villiers, Rector and Vice-Chancellor, who completed his fifth Cape Town Cycle Tour on Sunday, 8 March in support of Matie students.
+These were the words of Prof Wim de Villiers, Rector and Vice-Chancellor, who completed yet another Cape Town Cycle Tour on 8 March in support of Matie students.

 Would you like to get involved?
 You can make a contribution on http://bit.ly/Move4Food-projects.
 Or, if you're planning to participate in any other sporting activities later this year, please let us know via email@example.com so that we can assist you to show your Matie pride.